The Guide to Quartz Countertops

-Countertops made from quartz differ from natural stone countertops because the slabs for quartz are fabricated in a factory unlike the slabs for natural stone which are mined.
+Countertops made from quartz differ from natural stone countertops because quartz slabs are fabricated in a factory unlike the slabs of natural stone which are mined.
 Quartz slabs are composed of approximately 94 percent ground natural quartz crystals fused with resin binders to form the slab and pigment to give it color.

-Endless Color Options
+Quartz Provides Endless Color Options

-Modern technology has made this no longer the case as quartz countertops are available in a variety of impressive designs with colors from reds and greens to more earthy browns, blacks, and creams.
-Many manufacturers can also make multihued slabs and add metallic flecks, swirls, patterns, and veining to mimic the look of natural stone.
+Modern technology has made this no longer the case.
+Quartz countertops are available in a variety of impressive designs with colors from reds and greens to more earthy browns, blacks, and creams.
+Many manufacturers can also make multi-hued slabs and add metallic flecks, swirls, patterns, and veining to mimic the look of natural stone.